-Neither words nor pictures can do this dish justice.
-Oh.
-Em.
-Gee.
+Neither words nor pictures can do this dish justice: lentils, sweet potato basil, Thai chilies.
 Deliciousness, my friends.
 Deliciousness.

 Tender little lentils cozy up so nicely with earthy sweet potatoes and smooth coconut milk.
 Every mouthful is just bursting with bright basil, ginger, and a hint of Thai chilies.

 I’m so glad I made a huge pot of this because I’m planning on having it for lunch for the next six years.
 This is delicious over rice, but is also nice on it’s own if you forgot to make some while you were cooking this (not mentioning any names here…. but it was me).